opensafely-core/ehrql/docs/tutorial/more-complex-transformations/index.md

 debug(practice_registrations.where(practice_registrations.start_date < index_date))
 ```

-And now we can filter this event frame to create another new event frame containing only the rows where another boolean series if `False`:
+And now we can filter this event frame to create another new event frame containing only the rows where another boolean series is `False`:

 ```ehrql
 from ehrql import debug